-Once installed in the White House, Richard Nixon focused his energies on American foreign policy, publicly announcing the Nixon Doctrine Richard Nixon campaigns in Philadelphia during the 1968 presidential election.
-National Archives.
+Once installed in the White House, Richard Nixon focused his energies on American foreign policy, publicly announcing the Nixon Doctrine in 1969.

-in 1969.
 On the one hand, Nixon asserted the supremacy of American democratic capitalism and conceded that the United States would continue supporting its allies financially.
 However, he denounced previous administrations' willingness to commit American forces to Third World conflicts and warned other states to assume responsibility for their own defense.
-He was turning America away from the policy of active, anticommunist containment, and toward a new strategy of détente.26
+He was turning America away from the policy of active, anti-communist containment, and toward a new strategy of détente.